Eric2048/priority-cache/README.md

 ```

 # Build and Running Unit Tests
-This runs the required test cases and additional unit tests.
+This runs the required (and additional) test cases.
 ```
 npm run build
 npm run test